Goto main content

 Madagascar

-Madagascar is one of the world’s poorest countries.
+Madagascar is one of the world’s poorest countries; it is also one of the most exposed to the consequences of climate change.
 People with disabilities often live in extremely challenging circumstances.

 Our actions

-HI runs various projects, always placing people with disabilities and vulnerable people at the centre of its activities.
-For example, the programme is engaged in developing an "education-training" continuum to ensure that children and young people with disabilities have the same opportunities to pursue educational and learning pathways as everyone else.
+The team runs various projects, always placing people with disabilities and vulnerable people at the centre of its activities.
+For example, the programme is engaged in developing an "education-training" continuum to strengthen equal opportunities for children and young people with disabilities to succeed along their educational and learning pathways.

-HI Madagascar contributes to the emergency humanitarian response, with a focus on adapting the behaviours of vulnerable people affected by the Covid_19 pandemic, while strengthening their response capacity, preparedness and economic and psychological resilience.
-HI is also building capacity to prepare for and respond to climate hazards through an integrated and inclusive multi-sectoral approach, and supporting vulnerable families affected by the current drought with food aid and stimulation therapy to prevent disabilities in children suffering from acute and severe malnutrition.
+HI is also building capacity to prepare for and respond to climate hazards through an integrated and inclusive multisector approach.
+Teams are also supporting vulnerable families affected by the current drought with food aid and stimulation therapy to prevent disabilities in children suffering from acute and severe malnutrition.

 Latest stories